gnodi/felv/README.md

 ```

 #### From a compiled schema
-For repetitive validations, you should compile a validator to optimize validation performances:
+For repetitive validations, you should compile a validator to optimize validation performances.
+This can also be useful to detect schema format errors before validation occurs.
 ```js
 const validator = felv.compile(schema, options);
 const validatedValue = validator.validate(value);